-Headwaters Wind Farm is located 70 miles east of Indianapolis along the Ohio border.
-Located entirely in Randolph County, the wind farm complements the area’s sprawling corn and soybean fields, providing local farmers with a stable, drought-resistant cash crop in the form of landowner lease payments.
-Headwaters II Wind Farm is currently under construction and expected to be operational in 2020.
+Headwaters Wind Farm is comprised of two phases and is located 70 miles east of Indianapolis along the Ohio border.
+Located entirely in Randolph County, the wind farm complements the area’s sprawling corn and soybean fields, providing local farmers with a stable, weather resistant cash crop in the form of landowner lease payments.

 Headwaters Wind Farm has an installed capacity of 200 megawatts (MW).
 Headwater's generation is equivalent to the consumption of more than 50,000 Indiana homes.

 Headwaters Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

 Headwaters represents a capital investment of approximately $340 million and has disbursed $3.6 million in cumulative payments to local governments through 2019.
 The project created 245 full-time equivalent jobs during construction as well as 12 permanent jobs.
 Through 2019, approximately $21.9 million has been spent within 50 miles of the wind farm.